-Depyrogenation vs. sterilization may seem similar but these are important processes and methods used in industries such as pharmaceuticals and medical devices to ensure the safety and effectiveness of products.
-While they may seem similar, there are some important differences between these two methods.
+Depyrogenation vs. sterilization these two terms may seem similar but, these are important processes/ methods used in industries such as pharmaceuticals and medical devices to ensure the safety and effectiveness of products.
+Let’s discuss one by one.

 What is Depyrogenation?

-The removal or inactivation of pyrogens from a product or surface is known as depyrogenation.
-Pyrogens are substances/agents that can cause altering body temperature, and they are often found in bacteria and endotoxins.
+The process of removal or inactivation of pyrogens from a product or surface is known as depyrogenation.
+Pyrogens are substances/agents that can alter body temperature, and they are often found in bacteria and endotoxins.
 In pharmaceutical manufacturing, pyrogens can be inter into products during production, packaging, or storage activity. if this happens they may enter the patient’s body, particularly in parenteral drug products (such as injections or IV drips), which are directly injected into the bloodstream.

 Depyrogenation Methods: